PROTOVORE: The Artificial Digestive System That Could Teach Robots to Eat Energy

 We just rarely listen carefully enough.

 This sent me into a complete rabbit hole involving plant electrophysiology, spectral vegetation indices, thermal imaging, and edge AI systems.
-I spent nights reading about NDVI, PRI, fluorescence imaging, and machine learning models trained on spectral signatures of diseased leaves.
-I became obsessed with one idea:

 Human eyes are terrible agricultural sensors.